 Take in Melbourne by strolling along the Yarra River.
 This is a fabulous Melbourne city walk that you can start from Federation Square or the Crown and Convention Centre.
 It’s a beautiful walk and fun thing to do on a sunny summer day that allows you to view the city from the river’s banks while crisscrossing over the bridges.
 Southbank is very popular with solo joggers, bikers and buskers over weekends.
 There is a weekend market with arts and crafts stalls.
-Also the perfect spot for dining out and another great thing to do in Melbourne at night for free.
+It is also the perfect spot for dining out and another great thing to do in Melbourne at night for free.

 Take a Bike Ride to Brighton

 Cycling is something the city of Melbourne takes pride in.
 And one of the most usual outdoor things locals do and a fun thing to do if you are alone in Melbourne.
 There are many cycling paths all around the town and in its surrounding areas.
 You can hire a bike everywhere.
 My favourite bike ride from the city is the one from South Melbourne, through the Port of Melbourne all along the coast, to St. Kilda and further down to Brighton.
-It’s about 20km return bike ride, really worth it if you like nature, the beach and like fun things to do during the day.
+It’s about a 20km return bike ride, really worth it if you like nature, the beach and fun things to do during the day.
 There are vantage points and lookouts with a beautiful view of Melbourne along the way.

 Explore the St Kilda Market on a Sunday

 St. Kilda is one of the best free things to do in Melbourne on a Sunday.
 You can spend all day in St. Kilda, starting with a jog or a stroll along the beach.
-You can then visit the street Market which is open till midday, have lunch in one of the street cafes or patisserie and finish your day with a stroll to the St. Kilda’s pier and watch the sun go down over the city.
+You can then visit the street market, which is open till midday, have lunch in one of the street cafes or patisserie and finish your day with a stroll to the St. Kilda’s pier and watch the sun go down over the city.
 St. Kilda is also a great place to visit for a Saturday night promenade walk and fine dining.

 Visit The Royal Botanic Gardens

 The Botanic Gardens are not too far away from the city centre.
 If you love plants, flowers, and greenery, then this is the place for you.
-With over 10,000 species of plants, this place is a like little oasis right inside the Melbourne city.
+With over 10,000 species of plants, this place is a like little oasis right inside Melbourne city.
 The site has its charm, and everything here is calm and serene, as you find yourself surrounded by majestic trees and tranquil lakes.

 Things to do in Melbourne at Night

 There are many more things that Melbourne offers, like seeing it from the air perspective.
 I love viewing cities from the air.
 It gives a different aspect of urban life, and I like exploring new ways of doing it.
-Here are my picks for Melbourne from rooftops to hot air balloon rides.
+Here are my picks for Melbourne, from rooftops to hot air balloon rides.